On This Page

 Video

 These are revolutionary times for insurance coverage of mental health treatment.
-What your insurance plan covers now is probably different from what it covered just a year ago.
+What your insurance plan covers now might be different from what it covered when you first got it.

 For one thing, it’s more likely than ever that your insurance covers therapy and other mental health services.
 Depending on what your deductibles, coinsurance, and co-pays are, you may be able to use your insurance to get high-quality weekly therapy for very low out-of-pocket cost.

 So, you may now be able to use your insurance to get online therapy, when that wasn’t an option for you before.
 The question is, should you?
 Is it always better to use your insurance to pay for therapy, or are there times when, even if you have insurance, you’re better off not to use it?
-Read on to learn the answers to these questions and more.
+Read on to learn more.

 On This Page